8 Best Outdoor BBQ Grill Brands of 2024

 Do not expect anything too fancy from a Char-Broil, but if you want a reliable grill that can withstand the elements and the hotdogs you throw at it, it is the way to go.

-You can not set the temperature with your iPhone, and it will not reach 700 degrees, but for basic day-to-day grilling, there is no better option.
+You can not set the temperature with your iPhone, and it will not reach 700 degrees, but there is no better option for basic daily grilling.

-Char-Broils selection of gas grill is extremely competitive when it comes to price.
-A standard-size gas grill start at around $300, with their top-of-the-line Signature Series grill coming in well under $1,000.
+Char-Broils' selection of gas grills is highly competitive regarding price.
+A standard-size gas grill starts at around $300, with their top-of-the-line Signature Series grill coming in well under $1,000.

 Traeger: Best Wood Pellet Grills